Emma Wheeler

 Originally from San Francisco, Emma began her training under Julianne Spratlin, Henry Berg, Samantha Clark, and Kristin Long at Dance Training Center San Francisco.
 In 2020, Emma continued her training at Boston Ballet’s School Professional Division at Walnut Hill where she studied with Margaret Tracey, Miranda Weese, Andrea Long, Kathleen Mitchell, and Denise Lewis.

-After graduating in the spring of 2022, Emma joined and began her first season as Apprentice with Ballet San Antonio that fall, and then was promoted to corps de ballet in the spring.
+After graduating in the spring of 2022, Emma joined and began her first season as Apprentice with Ballet San Antonio that fall, and then was promoted to Corps de ballet in the spring.

 Emma has also attended summer programs with Dutch National Ballet School, Arizona Ballet School, Boston Ballet School, School of American Ballet, Kaatsbaan, Royal Danish Ballet School, and The Royal Ballet School.